oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/prepare-config-data-and-app/prepare-config-data-and-app.md

 ## Example

-A basic example to get you started:
+A basic template to get you started:

 **Training config**